-Your child will understand instructions that have more than two steps, as long as they’re about familiar things – for example, ‘Turn off the TV, put on your pyjamas and hop into bed’ or ‘When I open the gate, take my hand, then we’ll walk down to the corner’.
+Your child will understand instructions that have more than two steps, as long as they’re about familiar things – for example, ‘Turn off the TV, put on your pyjamas and get into bed’ or ‘When I open the gate, take my hand, then we’ll walk down to the corner’.

 Also, your child will understand questions most of the time, especially if they’re about something that’s happening right now, or that she can see.
 She’ll understand slightly complicated explanations, as long as she can see the results herself.
-For example, she’ll understand an explanation such as, ‘When the sun shines on things, it makes them hot.
+For example, she’ll understand an explanation like, ‘When the sun shines on things, it makes them hot.
 Feel how warm the water in the dog’s bowl is from being in the sun’.

-By four, your child might be able to understand expressions of emotion, such as ‘happy’, ‘sad’, ‘mad’ or ‘surprised’.
+By four, your child might be able to understand expressions of emotion like ‘happy’, ‘sad’, ‘mad’ or ‘surprised’.

 Play, communication and language development

 By now, your child will be able to do some simple negotiation with other children.
 For example, she’ll be able to talk about who can play with a toy first.

 At around four years, your child might even be able to explain why he wants an object from another child – for example, ‘Can I have the green pencil?
 I want to colour in the grass’.

 And at this age, your child will begin to use language in role play.
-For example, he can pretend to be ‘daddy’ and imitate dad’s tone and words.
+For example, he can pretend to be ‘daddy’ and imitate his father’s tone and words.
 Your child might also create imaginary characters.

 Children grow and develop at different rates.
 The information in this article is offered as a guide only.
 If your child’s language development seems unusually slow and you’re at all concerned, speak with your GP